anhnguyendepocen/SSDSBook/_book/protectingYourWork.md

 # Protecting Your Work
 I believe that one of the biggest challenges to with doing computational work is that it requires a high degree of organization.
 Prior to one of my courses, students' approaches to file management on their computers are often haphazard.
 I am very used to seeing students' desktops or documents directories in various states of disarray.
 Perhaps that has worked for them in the past, but that approach (or lack thereof) **will** fail students in [Introduction to Geographic Information Science (SOC 4650/5650)](https://slu-soc5650.github.io) and [Quantitative Analysis: Applied Inferential Statistics (SOC 4930/5050)](https://slu-soc5050.github.io).
 Moreover, if left un-checked, it will fail students down the road when a hard drive failure or natural disaster renders their data irrevocably inaccessible.
 This chapter covers what some of those threats are and ways to manage those risks when conducting computational research.

 ## Threats To Our Data

-Each semester that I teach [Introduction to GIS (SOC 4650/5650)](https://slu-soc5650.github.io) and [Quantitative Analysis (SOC 4930/5050)](https://slu-soc5050.github.io), two things happen.
+Each semester that I teach [Introduction to GIS](https://slu-soc5650.github.io) and [Quantitative Analysis](https://slu-soc5050.github.io), several things happen.
 The first thing that happens is that students regularly lose files.
 The effects of losing files can range from being a minor frustration to a major headache depending on the file in question.
 Losing files often results in downloading multiple copies of the same data and recreating work.
 Both of these are wastes of your time.
 Moreover, files are rarely gone.
 They are typically just misplaced.
 This is bad for reproducibility, particularly when you happen across multiple versions of the same file and have to sort out which version is the version you last worked on.

-The second thing that happens is that students lose their thumb drives.
+The second thing that happens is that students who use thumb drives for data storage lose them.
 Depending on the timing of this loss, this can again range from being a minor frustration (very early in the semester) to being downright anxiety attack producing (last few weeks of the semester).
 Recreating an entire semester’s worth of work on the final project is both a tremendous waste of your time and a particularly unpleasant experience.

 Fortunately, I have never had a student’s computer hard drive die during the course of the semester.
 However, I assume that if I teach this course long enough a hard drive failure will indeed occur.
 The backup provider [Backblaze](https://www.backblaze.com/) has [analyzed](https://www.backblaze.com/blog/how-long-do-disk-drives-last/) their own hard drives and found that about 5% of drives fail within the first year.
 After four years, a quarter (25%) of drives in their data center fail.